Catholic East Elementary School

 Good News Adventure Summer Camp

 Are you ready for an Adventure?
 Good News Adventure is our four-parish family’s free, fun, faith-filled annual summer camp for kids of all ages.
-The Adventure will take place June 18 to 22, 2018, from 9 am to 12 pm each day.
-Kids who are completing K3 through Grade 4 are invited to participate, while youth in grades 5 and up are encouraged to join in the fun as volunteers.
-We are also in great need of more adult volunteers to help make this wonderful week possible for our kids!
+The Adventure will take place July 24 to 28, 2023 from 9 am to 12 pm each day.
+Kids who are entering K4 through grade 5 are invited to participate, while youth entering grades 6 and up are encouraged to join in the fun as volunteers.

-For more information, to sign up, or to donate funds or supplies, please visit ssppmilw.org/gna2019 or contact Anh Clausen, Director of Family Ministry and Religious Formation, at 414-962-2443 or email@example.com.
+For more information, to sign up, or to donate funds or supplies, please visit ssppmilw.org/gna or contact Anh Clausen, Director of Family Ministry and Religious Formation, at 414-962-2443 or firstname.lastname@example.org.
 It’s an incredible week – You don’t want to miss it!

 If you want to get a peek at what Good News Adventure is like, check out our fabulous photo slideshow!
 GNA Slideshow